 Data from the National Highway Traffic Safety Administration tells us what we have known for a zillion years: alcohol plays a role in nearly one-third of traffic deaths in America.

 But the NTSB tells us something new, providing data that the risk of a crash is reduced by half when the definition of “drunk driving” encompasses the .05 standard instead of the .08 standard.
 Depending on body size, the difference between .08 and .05 is one to two drinks over a three-hour time span.

 It is hard not to cut to the chase on this.
 There are 12,000 deaths, give or take, a year in this country from drunk driving.
 Now imagine in your mind 6,000 people in a room that could have been saved by everyone having fewer drinks.
 Then imagine everyone who loved those 6,000 people in a room.
 I have to think the NTSB is on the right side of history on this.

 (I just pulled a minor trick there.
 The NTSB says “car crashes” and I turned that into “car crash fatalities.”
 But if you reduce that 6,000 to 3,000, does it detract from the point I’m making?)

 We had been reducing drunk driving deaths for a while, but we have hit a stopping point.
 We either need to increase penalties or reduce the BAC.
 Those, it seems to me, are the two weapons we have in our arsenal to get past the bottleneck.

-This idea that a few drinks do not impact driving is crazy.
+This idea that a few drinks do not affect driving is crazy.
 Play a video game and try to get your high score on two beers.
 You just can’t do it.
-Alcohol is dose responsive.
+Alcohol is dose-responsive.
 Every little bit makes you a little less competent to drive.